u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/documents.rst

 .. image:: documents/use-domain-condition.png
    :align: center
-   :alt: Add a node or a branch to a workflow action's condition in Odoo Documents
+   :alt: Add a node or a branch to a workflow action's condition in Thrive Bureau ERP Documents

 Configure the actions
 ---------------------